mvolkmann/blog/src/smalltalk/24-reflection.md

     ^ anObject
 ```

-The `Parser` class can parse a string of source code
+The `Parser` class parses a string of source code
 that describes an existing method in a given class.
+TODO: Is it required to be code from an existing method?
 It returns a `MethodNode` object that is the
 root of the parse tree (a.k.a abstract syntax tree).
-For example, the following code parses the code from the previous example:
+The following code parses the code from the previous example:

 ```smalltalk
 parser := Parser new.